bow-simulation/virtualbow-website/docs/contributing.md

 ### Software Development

-Bow Simulator is written in C++ with a Qt GUI.
+VirtualBow is written in C++ with a Qt GUI.
 There are always many things to implement or improve, from the user interface down to the simulation model and the numerical methods.
 The source code is hosted at [https://github.com/bow-simulation/virtualbow](https://github.com/bow-simulation/virtualbow).
 Check out the Readme for build instructions and how to contribute code.